 A division of the Department of Finance, the Assessor's Office locates, appraises, and records all of Denver's real and personal properties in accordance with the Colorado Constitution, State statutes, and Board of Equalization procedures.
-The Assessor certifies valuations to 48 special tax districts and tracks values and annual tax increments within the city's 22 tax increment financing (TIF) projects.
+The Assessor certifies valuations to more than 50 special tax districts and tracks values and annual tax increments within the city's over 25 tax increment financing (TIF) projects.
 The Division prepares and delivers the tax warrant to the Treasurer, maintains records on senior citizen and other tax exemptions, generates value notices for all taxpayers, and processes written and in-person valuation protests and appeals.

 The Constitution and state laws of Colorado have established real and business personal property assessment procedures and requirements.
 The values determined by the Assessment Divison for real and personal property are used in the calculation of property tax bills.
 The revenue raised through these property taxes is used to help pay for all public services including police, schools, libraries, and fire protection.